What Is Hyperhidrosis?

 Primary Hyperhidrosis Causes

-If your sweat glands had an “on” switch, the glands of someone with primary hyperhidrosis would always be flipped up.
+If your sweat glands had an “on” switch, those of someone with primary hyperhidrosis would always be flipped up.

-People with primary hyperhidrosis generally sweat from a certain type of sweat gland called eccrine sweat glands.
-These sweat glands make up the majority of the 2-4 million sweat glands in your body.
+People with primary hyperhidrosis generally sweat from a certain type of gland called eccrine sweat glands.
+These glands make up the majority of the 2 million to 4 million sweat glands in your body.
 Eccrine sweat glands are numerous on the feet, palms, face, and armpits.

 When your body is overheated, when you’re moving around, when you’re feeling emotional, or as a result of hormones, nerves activate the sweat glands.
 When those nerves overreact, it causes hyperhidrosis.
 For instance, someone may only need to think of a situation that causes anxiety in order to break out in a sweat.

-People with primary hyperhidrosis may be able to cope with nonsurgical treatments, including:
+People with primary hyperhidrosis may get relief with nonsurgical treatments, including: